samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 The following scenario shows examples of how you as the DM can apply the guidelines described in the rest of this section.

 Eight [Zombies](/monsters/4775851-zombie) surround and attack a Fighter.
-The zombies’ attack bonus is +3, and the Fighter’s AC is 18, so the roll needed is 15 (18 − 3).
+The zombies' attack bonus is +3, and the Fighter's AC is 18, so the roll needed is 15 (18 − 3).
 Finding 15 in the "Normal" column and reading across to the "Out of 8" column, the DM gets a result of 2/8—two of the zombies hit.
-Using the zombies’ average damage (4 Bludgeoning damage), the Fighter takes 8 Bludgeoning damage.
+Using the zombies' average damage (4 Bludgeoning damage), the Fighter takes 8 Bludgeoning damage.

 After seeing the Fighter mauled by zombies, the Bard casts [Shatter](/spells/2619017-shatter), centering the spell on the Fighter.
 (The Bard trusts that the Fighter will succeed on the Constitution saving throw and survive the resulting damage.)
 The spell affects a 10-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect), and the Targets in Area of Effect table suggests that such an area should encompass three zombies.
 However, the DM decides that all eight zombies (and the Fighter) are affected.
-The zombies’ Constitution saving throw bonus is +3, and the Bard’s spell saving throw DC is 16, so the roll needed is 13 (16 − 3).
+The zombies' Constitution saving throw bonus is +3, and the Bard's spell saving throw DC is 16, so the roll needed is 13 (16 − 3).
 Finding 13 in the "Normal" column and reading across to the "Out of 8" column, the DM gets a result of 3/8, so three of the zombies succeed on their saving throws.

 Seeing a larger crowd of zombies in the distance, the Wizard casts [Fireball](/spells/2618887-fireball).
 The spell covers a 20-foot-radius Sphere.
-The Targets in Area of Effect table suggests that area covers ten zombies, but the DM rules that they’re densely packed together and adds 1d3, rolling a 2.
+The Targets in Area of Effect table suggests that area covers ten zombies, but the DM rules that they're densely packed together and adds 1d3, rolling a 2.
 So the spell engulfs twelve zombies in its area.
-The zombies’ Dexterity saving throw modifier is −2, and the Wizard’s spell save DC is 16, so the roll needed is 18 (16 − [−2]).
+The zombies' Dexterity saving throw modifier is −2, and the Wizard's spell save DC is 16, so the roll needed is 18 (16 − [−2]).
 Finding 18 in the Normal column and reading across to the Out of 6 column, the DM gets a result of 1/6.
 Twelve times 1/6 is 2, so two of the twelve zombies succeed on the save.

 Nonplayer Characters
 --------------------